Raquette Lake, New York, USA

 - Known Fish Species

 - Statistics / Weather / Helpful Links

 Looking for Raquette Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Raquette Lake lies in the center of Adirondacks Park – a natural, unspoiled gem that draws nature enthusiasts from around the world.
 Raquette Lake (sometimes spelled Racquette Lake) is the largest natural lake in the Adirondacks, with nearly a hundred irregular miles of shoreline, 80% of which is owned by the State of New York.
 Conservation officials’ commitment to keeping the lake in its natural state make the rugged shoreline a desirable destination for canoeing and kayaking.
 Strategically-placed rustic campsites, often with lean-tos along the shore, allow paddle-sport enthusiasts the opportunity to spend a week or more on the lake enjoying the solitude and native wildlife.
 Trout abound in these waters, making fly fishing an additional incentive for accessing the coves and inlets via canoe or kayak.

 Raquette Lake is not only rugged shoreline and solitary paddling, however.
 Several state campgrounds offer camping, swimming, fishing, RV sites and all sorts of recreational activities for visitors to enjoy.
 The relatively few private properties on the lake value the pristine shoreline and the abundant wildlife with equal vigor, making real estate offerings scarce and highly-valued.
 These qualities are what made Raquette Lake the centerpiece around which the Great Camps of the early 1900s were built.
 A few of these still exist, taking visitors back a hundred years or more to gain a glimpse of the lavish lifestyles of the rich and famous of yesteryear.